kalawinka/cto_analysis/README.md

 # Analysing German parliamentary debates: a special case of calls to order

-This repository supports an anonymous submission to LREC 2026 that explores incivility in parliamentary discourse, focusing on calls to order (CtO; plural: CtOs) in the German parliament.
+This repository supports a submission to the PoliticalNLP 2026 (LREC 2026 Workshop) that explores incivility in parliamentary discourse, focusing on calls to order (CtO; plural: CtOs) in the German parliament.

 ## Files description